Visit the institution website for COVID‑19 updates

 Under recognition of prior learning (RPL) you may be awarded credits for previous study or related work experience which can be credited towards the course you want to study.

 Months of entry

 Year 1 focuses on enabling you to develop a comprehensive and critical understanding of using evidence to lead an improvement project relevant to your own role and workplace.
-This is supported by self-assessment of your personal leadership skills to build on strengths and address challenges to develop action plans for effective future leadership.
+You undertake the Using Evidence to Advance Quality, Safety and Governance in Health and Social Care module across semesters one and two.
+This module is supported by the Advanced Personal Effectiveness module, which runs through semester one, and is a self-assessment of your personal leadership skills, building on strengths and addressing challenges to develop action plans for effective future leadership.

 Fees and funding

 For funding information, please contact the University Finance Office, +44 (0)1642 342171, email firstname.lastname@example.org